amaranabe/Phonegap/primeraapp/plugins/org.apache.cordova.camera/doc/de/index.md

 ## cameraSuccess

-onSuccess Callback-Funktion, die die Bilddaten bereitstellt.
+OnSuccess Callback-Funktion, die die Bilddaten bereitstellt.

     function(imageData) {
         // Do something with the image